materialsproject/fireworks/docs/index.rst

 Planned future tutorials:

-* Maintaining the FW database and dealing with crashed jobs
+* Maintaining the FW database and
 * Detailed tutorial on implementing dynamic jobs
 * Securing the FW database
 * Detailed tutorial on Script Task